mdsriram/LyricalVideo/README.md

 pip install lyricsgenius python-dotenv

 ## Usage
-1. Prepare your lyrics and video:
+1. Prepare your lyrics and video
 - Edit the main.py file to specify the song title, artist name, input video path, and output video path.
-2. Run the script:
+2. Run the script
-  - Execute the following command in your terminal: python main.py
+  - Execute the following command in your terminal python main.py
   - This will fetch lyrics, create a subtitle file, and generate a video with embedded lyrics.